PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 	<p>"I saw the pale student of unhallowed arts kneeling beside the thing he had put together.
 I saw the hideous phantom in human form, and then, after the application of some powerful engine, signs of life appeared in it, and it stirred with an uneasy, half-vital motion.
 Frightful it must be; for supremely frightful would be the effect of any human endeavor to mock the stupendous mechanism of the Creator of the world."</p>
 </div>

-The influence of *Frankenstein* is hard to overestimate, as just over 104 years later, in a parody of Mary’s novel, H.P.
-Lovecraft wrote *Herbert West–Reanimator*, which became a template for the first zombies.
+The influence of <a href="/library/frankenstein-1818/" target="_blank">Frankenstein</a> is hard to overestimate, as just over 104 years later, in a parody of Mary’s novel, H.P.
+Lovecraft wrote <a href="/library/herbert-west-reanimator-1922/" target="_blank">Herbert West–Reanimator</a>, which became a template for the first zombies.

-And to think, it all started with an innocent wager proposed by Lord Byron, challenging everyone to write the scariest ghost story… For those who, unlike us, lack a time machine, the 1986 film *Gothic* offers a chance to indulge in nostalgia for that era.
+And to think, it all started with an innocent wager proposed by Lord Byron, challenging everyone to write the scariest ghost story… For those who, unlike us, lack a time machine, <a href="/library/gothic-1986/" target="_blank">the 1986 film Gothic</a> offers a chance to indulge in nostalgia for that era.

 Today, Shelley’s work seems a mockery of modern humanity.
 We still can’t assemble Frankenstein, and even hand transplants remain a struggle.
-Perhaps a less central question here: what was it exactly that left such an imprint on Mary’s memory, sparking that dream and inspiring her to begin *Frankenstein*?
+Perhaps a less central question here: what was it exactly that left such an imprint on Mary’s memory, sparking that dream and inspiring her to begin Frankenstein?

-### Erasmus Darwin’s Experiments Inspired Mary Shelley to Write *Frankenstein*
+### Erasmus Darwin’s Experiments Inspired Mary Shelley to Write Frankenstein

 Among the many topics discussed within the circle that included Shelley, the conversation turned to the experiments of the philosopher and poet Erasmus Darwin.
 Darwin practiced galvanization.
 I should clarify that at the time, “galvanization” didn’t refer to creating metallic coatings through electro-galvanic methods, but rather the application of electric currents to a dead organism, as described by Luigi Galvani.
-Rumors about these experiments, which stirred imaginations, inspired Mary to write *Frankenstein*.
+Rumors about these experiments, which stirred imaginations, inspired Mary to write Frankenstein.

 Let’s continue our journey and return to “Shelley’s mockery of modern humanity”.

-It’s time for us to head back to the future—what lies ahead?
+*It’s time for us to head back to the future—what lies ahead?*

 ## Some Horror Films Based on Real Events